bob01/etx-templates/README.md

 - name it, give it an image and maybe labels
 - bind or assign a receiver ID if using model match
 - customize switch assignments, battery warnings etc (or not)
+- verify that all controls are correct and setup is safe
 - GO FLY

 No need to know what an input, mixer, logical switch, special function or global variable is ... unless you want to...